Master of Education (Languages Education) (Basic level entry)

 Times Higher Education Ranking 2020

-Graduates are suitable for careers in a variety of positions ranging from work as teachers in school classrooms, school coordinators and principals, curriculum and policy advisers in departments of education, and as advisers to government and other policy makers.
+The courses are designed to meet the increasing demand for professional development of current teachers and other professionals.
+The program is not designed to be an initial preparation for teaching and does not lead to teacher registration.
+Graduates are suitable for careers in a variety of positions ranging from work as teachers in school classrooms, school coordinators and principals, curriculum and policy advisors in departments of education, and as advisors to government departments and other policy makers.

 This degree does not lead to teacher registration in Australia.